jprzywoski/faster-python/README.md

 ## Some Remarks

 All in all, pythran gives us the best bang for the buck.
 I was very impressed.

-The code speed-ups are massive with virually zero porting effort.
+The resulting code speed ups are massive with virtually zero porting effort.

 Ctypes seems to incur a lot of overhead for calling functions.